-(GREENBELT, Md.–March 6, 2018)–With talk of tariffs and trade wars making headlines as they spoke, Maryland’s Congressional senators and representatives gave nearly 200 attendees a sense of what’s ahead from Washington for the state’s business climate Tuesday night at the Maryland Chamber’s annual Congressional Delegation Dinner in Greenbelt.
+(GREENBELT, Md.–March 6, 2018)– Maryland’s Congressional senators and representatives gave nearly 200 attendees a sense of what’s ahead from Washington for the state’s business climate Tuesday night at the Maryland Chamber’s annual Congressional Delegation Dinner in Greenbelt.

 It’s one thing, they said, to want free and fair trade.
 But slapping tariffs on steel and aluminum could bite back at Maryland’s port, its supply chain, manufacturing, and more.

 “American products shipped out of the Port of Baltimore will be put at competitive disadvantage with their competitors from around the world who are not paying a 25-percent tariff on the steel they are using,” said Senator Chris Van Hollen.
 “There’s a whole lot of steel and aluminum in these [Mack] trucks [built in Maryland], and it is going to significantly increase the price of the trucks.
 That means things are going to be more expensive in the U.S. market for anybody hauling goods and certainly their exports to other parts of the world.”

 The tariff talk was just one of several topics in the discussion the Maryland Chamber hosts every year.
 While Reps.
 Delaney, Brown and Cummings sent regrets for scheduling conflicts, and Rep. Jamie Raskin was sick, the remaining delegates joined again for a wide-ranging conversation with the Maryland Chamber’s economist of record, Daraius Irani, Ph.D.
 Irani is the chief economist with the independent Regional Economic Studies Institute at Towson University.